Home | Playful Learning Activities | Infant & Toddler Learning | It’s Rhyme Time!

 Phonological Awareness and Rhyming

-According to Reading Rockets, as children enjoy reading and reciting learned rhyming words (such as in familiar stories or nursery rhymes), they are demonstrating a responsiveness to rhyme and alliteration.
+According to Reading Rockets, when children enjoy reading and reciting learned rhyming words (such as in familiar stories or nursery rhymes), they are demonstrating a responsiveness to rhyme and alliteration.
 This leads to later literacy skills, such as syllable awareness and an ability to recognize and produce rhyming words.

 Supporting Development